Tags

 So Long Baby does none of these things.
 At best it’s competent and professional, which is merely to be expected not celebrated.

-The components used are run of the mill, there’s not a single aspect of it that jumps out at you, nothing to show they spent much time on it.
+The components used on So Long Baby are therefore decidedly run of the mill by nature.
+There’s not a single aspect of it that jumps out at you, nothing to show they spent much time on it even.
 The droning horns set a downhearted mood but the lines themselves are tired, uninspired and all seemingly pulled from the dog-eared arrangement book that passed from one house band to another at a string of dingy nightclubs.

 You Played It Much Too Cool